-The University of Tampa Parents' Association was officially recognized in 1989.
-The purpose of the Parents' Association is to serve as an active body to promote communications among parents, faculty, students and administration at The University of Tampa.
-All parents of current students are automatically members of the Parents' Association.
+The University of Tampa Family Association was officially recognized in 1989 as an active body to promote communications among parents, faculty, students and administration at The University of Tampa.
+All parents of current students are members of the Family Association.